 The number of contracted retail pharmacies in a Contract’s service area (by State for PDPs and regional PPOs, and by service area for local MA-PD plans) as of the last day of the reporting period specified above.

-Data files to be uploaded through the HPMS at the CMS Part D Contract level, following templates provided in HPMS.
+Data files to be uploaded through the HPMS at the Contract level, following templates provided in HPMS.

 A list of contracted HI network pharmacies into HPMS as of the last day of the reporting period specified above.